 How safe is it to bike around the islands?

-Cycling is a great way to experience Haida Gwaii.
+Cycling is a great way to experience Haida Gwaii for experienced cyclists.
 There are bike rental shops to help with your island adventure.
-Haida Gwaii has a limited network of paved roads, some of which have a small shoulder, oftentimes not.
+Haida Gwaii has a limited network of paved roads, some of which have a small shoulder, oftentimes no shoulder.
+There are also many blind corners and traffic travels at a high rate of speed on many sections of the highway.
 Make sure you have bright / reflective clothing and lights on.
 There is a much more extensive network of forest service roads that can take you farther into the wilderness, though it is not for everybody.
 If you decide to head into the more remote parts of the islands, make sure you are well-equipped, extensively prepared for yourself and your bike, and know what to due in case of emergencies.

 I would like to go to Gwaii Haanas, how can one get there?